 Treatment to remove salt, like reverse osmosis or ion exchange, is costly to install and even more expensive to operate.
 However, it is possible to dramatically lower road salt use while maintaining winter safety.
-The City of Madison Streets Department has been pre-treating some roads with a brine solution before winter storms hit, which can reduce salt use by up to 70 percent.
+The City of Madison Streets Division has been pre-treating some roads with a brine solution before winter storms hit, which can reduce salt use by up to 70 percent.
 The City of Madison has also implemented a voluntary Winter Salt Certification Program open to all in Dane County.
-This program encourages winter maintenance professionals to use the least amount of de-icing material necessary in order to keep parking lots, roads, sidewalks and driveways safe.
-Find out more about the road salt issue and how you can help make a difference on our website and at WiSaltWise.com.
+This program encourages winter maintenance professionals to use the least amount of de-icing material necessary in order to keep parking lots, roads, sidewalks and driveways safe while protecting our water resources.

+More information about the road salt issue and how to make a difference is available on MWU's website and at WiSaltWise.com .